 The action plan for implementing the Government’s hybrid strategy divides the COVID-19 epidemic into three phases.
-This classification is used to assess the need for recommendations and restrictions and to ensure that they are appropriately targeted in Finland.
+This classification is used to assess the development of the epidemic and the need for recommendations and restrictions and to ensure that they are appropriately targeted in Finland.

 Phases of the epidemic

 - The epidemic is at stable level, and incidence is low.

 - Local and regional transmission chains occur only occasionally.
 Transmission chains are manageable, and the people exposed can be traced without delay.

 - New cases are either random isolated cases or most of them are detected among people in quarantine.